kreuzwerker/terraform-provider-docker/docs/index.md

 }
 ```

-When using a remote host, the daemon configuration on the remote host can apply default configuration to your resources when running `terraform apply`, for example by appling log options to containers.
+When using a remote host, the daemon configuration on the remote host can apply default configuration to your resources when running `terraform apply`, for example by applying log options to containers.
 When running `terraform plan` the next time, it will show up as a diff.
 In such cases it is recommended to use the `ignore_changes` lifecycle meta-argument to ignore the changing attribute (See [this issue](https://github.com/kreuzwerker/terraform-provider-docker/issues/473) for more information).

 ## Registry credentials